-- Updating and extending the work on principles and guidelines for good practice in SIA; existing sources of SIA guidelines documents were posted to the IAIA website in October 2004 and work is progressing on assembling a searchable database of this material - Updating the key citations as an introductory resource for practitioners and others interested in SIA (completed and lodged on the IAIA website, 2004) - Coordinating contributions to a Special Issues of IAPA, Volume 21: 2 and 3 devoted to the current practice of SIA
+- Updating and extending the work on principles and guidelines for good practice in SIA; existing sources of SIA guidelines documents were posted to the IAIA website in October 2004 and work is progressing on assembling a searchable database of this material - Updating the key citations as an introductory resource for practitioners and others interested in SIA (completed and lodged on the IAIA website, 2004) - Coordinating contributions to a Special Issues of IAPA, Volume 21: 2 and 3 devoted to the current practice of SIA - Adding to the on-line SIA bibliography, hosted on the IAIA website.

-A Roundtable on Ethical Issues in SIA is planned for IAIA '05 in Boston, where practitioners/anyone interested can meet to exchange practical experience of ethical issues faced in current SIA practice, with the aim of finding pragmatic resolutions to such issues so that individual practitioners are better equipped to address them in the future.
+A Roundtable on the theme of "empowering people to participate in SIAs" is planned for IAIA06 in Stavanger, where practitioners and/or anyone interested can meet to exchange practical experience of relevant issues faced in current SIA practice, with the aim of finding pragmatic resolutions to such issues so that individual practitioners are better equipped to address them in the future.